microsoft/project-oagents/samples/support-center/README.md

 ### Dispatcher Agent

-- **Role**: Orchestrates the overall process, delegates tasks to sub-agents,and ensures seamless customer support.
+- **Role**: Orchestrates the overall process, delegates tasks to sub-agents and ensures seamless customer support.
 - **Responsibilities**:
   - Delegate tasks to _sub-agents_ and _human agents_ based on customer intent.
   - Maintain a session state to keep track of customer interactions.